arcus-azure/arcus.messaging/docs/versioned_docs/version-v0.3.0/02-Features/message-pumps/service-bus.md

 - Specify the name of the queue/topic
 - Only provide a prefix for the topic subscription, so each topic message pump is handling messages on separate subscriptions
 - Configure how the message pump should work *(ie. max concurrent calls & auto delete)*
-- Read the connection string from the configuration *(although we highly recommend using a secret store instead)*
+- Read the connection string from the configuration *(although we highly recommend using the [Arcus secret store](https://security.arcus-azure.net/features/secret-store) instead)*

 ```csharp
 using Microsoft.Extensions.DependencyInjection;